ethicsai/ethical-smart-grid/docs/source/use_case.rst

 These (potential) conflicts between values make this Smart Grid environment a suitable playground for learning "ethical behaviours".

+These moral values are supported by reward functions and observations:

+- **Security of supply** is learned through the :py:class:`~smartgrid.rewards.numeric.per_agent.comfort.Comfort` reward function (and, in turn, all functions that use it and combine it to others), and can be observed through the agent's *individual comfort* in the :py:class:`~smartgrid.observation.local_observation.LocalObservation`.

+- **Affordability** can be observed through the agent's *individual payoff* in the :py:class:`~smartgrid.observation.local_observation.LocalObservation`.

+- **Inclusiveness** is learned through the :py:class:`~smartgrid.rewards.numeric.differentiated.equity.Equity` reward function (and, in turn, all functions that use it and combine it to others), and can be observed through the *equity* of comforts between inhabitants, in the :py:class:`~smartgrid.observation.global_observation.GlobalObservation`.

+- **Environmental Sustainability** is partially learned through the :py:class:`~smartgrid.rewards.numeric.differentiated.over_consumption.OverConsumption` reward function (and, in turn, all functions that use it and combine it to others), and can be observed through *over-consumption* and *autonomy*, in the :py:class:`~smartgrid.observation.global_observation.GlobalObservation`.

+|

 .. [deWildt] Wildt, T. E. de, E. J. L. Chappin, G. van de Kaa, P. M. Herder, and I. R. van de Poel.
 “Conflicting Values in the Smart Electricity Grid a Comprehensive Overview.”
 Renewable and Sustainable Energy Reviews 111 (September 1, 2019): 184–96. https://doi.org/10.1016/j.rser.2019.05.005.